pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 :::

 ## Calibration
 Pupil uses two cameras.
-One camera records a subject's eye movements -- we call this the `eye camera`.
-Another camera records the subject's field of vision -- we call this the `world camera`.
+One camera records a participant's eye movements - we call this the `eye camera`.
+Another camera records the subject's field of vision -we call this the `world camera`.
 In order to know what someone is looking at, we must find the parameters to a function that correlates these two streams of information.

 <video width="100%" controls class="mb-5">
   <source src="../../media/core/videos/clb-hd.mp4" type="video/mp4">
 </video>

 ### Calibration Process
-Pupil Headset comes in a variety of configurations.
+Pupil Core headsets comes in a variety of configurations.
 Calibration can be conducted with a monocular or binocular eye camera setup.

 <video width="100%" controls class="mb-5">
   <source src="../../media/core/videos/clb-mobo.mp4" type="video/mp4">